lab-mids/multimodal_active_learning_ccss/README.md

 contains the heatmap visualizations for all acquisition functions, along with summary comparison plot.
 These results illustrate the effectiveness of each strategy in reducing the number of required measurements and improving prediction accuracy across the wafer surface.
 The figuures
 #### MAE_PLOT/
 This folder has all the mean absolute error plots of the paper figures 6 and 9.

+## matnexus/ (under matnexus/Example)
+The Example folder contains a notebook that uses text data—such as research abstracts—to identify material compositions most related to a target property (e.g., resistance).
+It trains a Word2Vec model to compute similarities between property terms and composition descriptors.
+The most relevant compositions are then selected as informed starting points for cold-start active learning.

 ## Core Scripts (under scripts/)
 ### gaussian_process_basic.py
 Implements a simple Gaussian Process model using uncertainty sampling to select new points.